denoland/deno-lambda/SAR/README.md

 }
 ```

-See the [README on github](https://github.com/hayd/deno-lambda) for more
+See the [README on GitHub](https://github.com/ehsankhfr/deno-lambda) for more
 information.

 ---

-Made with ❤️ by Andy Hayden.
-Available on the
+AWS SAR is available on:
 [AWS Serverless Application Repository](https://aws.amazon.com/serverless).

 ## License